unforswearing/applescript/README.md

 ## Links/Dependencies

 - [Caffeine App](http://lightheadsw.com/caffeine/) - a menu bar application that prevents your monitor from sleeping.
 There are also [several](https://itunes.apple.com/us/app/caffeinated-anti-sleep-app/id1362171212?mt=12) [other](https://itunes.apple.com/us/app/amphetamine/id937984704?mt=12) [applications](https://github.com/newmarcel/KeepingYouAwake) that achieve the same goal.
+  - If you don't want an extra application in your menubar you can use [`pmset noidle`](https://apple.stackexchange.com/a/1459)
+    - [this command must be run as `do shell script "/usr/bin/pmset noidle > /dev/null 2>&1 &"`](https://discussions.apple.com/thread/323661?answerId=323661021#323661021) to prevent the script from waiting for the shell command to complete.
-  - If you don't want an extra application in your menubar you can use [`pmset noidle`](https://apple.stackexchange.com/a/1459), or if you're on 10.8+ you can use the built-in `caffeinate` command, though [it may be broken after Yosemite (10.10)](https://discussions.apple.com/thread/7858428).
+  - Or if you're on 10.8+ you can use the built-in `caffeinate` command, though [it may be broken after Yosemite (10.10)](https://discussions.apple.com/thread/7858428).
   - `caffeinate` and `pmset noidle` can be run via the `do shell script` Applescript command.
 - [Pandoc](http://johnmacfarlane.net/pandoc/) and [Textutil](https://ss64.com/osx/textutil.html) - document conversion via the command line.
 - <s>`Youtube-Post.scpt` requires [GoogleCL](https://code.google.com/p/googlecl/), which is also useful for blogger, google calendar, and contacts</s>
   - GoogleCL is sadly defunct.
 Any associated scripts remain for posterity.